All Deadlines at a Glance

 Majority of Rules Apply — Full Enforcement Starts

-This is the deadline that matters most.
+This is the deadline that matters most under current law.
 All high-risk AI systems listed in Annex III must comply with the full set of requirements under Articles 8–15: risk management, data governance, technical documentation, record-keeping, transparency, human oversight, accuracy, robustness, and cybersecurity.
 Market surveillance authorities begin active enforcement.
 Deployer obligations (Article 26) are fully enforceable, including fundamental rights impact assessments (Article 27).
 Transparency obligations under Article 50 (chatbots, deepfakes, emotion recognition disclosure) also kick in.
-Penalties for non-compliance: up to €15 million or 3% of global turnover for most obligations, and up to €35 million or 7% for prohibited practices already in force.
+Article 99 sets maximum fine tiers for these obligations, while actual penalty application depends on the breach, national rules, and supervisory practice.

 Full Regulation · Annex III